scjtools/mauritius-news-aggregator/README.md

 ## Schedule

-Runs at 02:00 Mauritius time (22:00 UTC) via GitHub Actions.
+Runs at 02:00 Mauritius time (22:00 UTC) via GitHub Actions (queue delays expected up to ~4 hours).
+Can be run manually.

 ## Stack